Cat is apathetic – what you can do

 If your cat has sustained internal or external injuries as a result of an accident or a territorial fight, it is probably in great pain.
 If bacteria enter a wound, this can also lead to an infection with symptoms such as fever.
 This in turn leads to apathy in many cats.
 Even if the internal organs are injured in a potentially life-threatening manner, the cat can fall into an apathetic state.

 If you hear of an accident or fight involving your cat, you should observe the animal closely afterwards and check for possible wounds and injuries.
 This is especially true for outdoor cats, who often compete with other animals on their roaming tours and are exposed to risks.
 Internal injuries are comparatively difficult to detect.
-The first signs of this can be sensitivity to pain when certain parts of the body are touched, aggressiveness and withdrawal behavior.
+The first signs of this can be sensitivity to pain when certain parts of the body are touched, aggression and withdrawal behavior.
 The best thing to do after an accident is to play it safe and have the animal examined by a vet.

 An infection with bacteria and viruses – for example a Gastrointestinal infection – can also cause apathy.
 Bacterial or viral infections are often accompanied by fever, which weakens the cat and makes it listless.
 Fever in cats begins at a body temperature of 39.2 °C and becomes extremely dangerous at 41 °C at the latest.
 If you want to determine your cat's temperature, you should take the measurement rectally, as other measuring locations are not accurate enough.
-You can find out more about taking a temperature in our Fever guide .
+You can find out more about taking a temperature in our Fever Guide .

 poisoning